gsekeres/clean_notes/README.md

 # Updates

 - 12/01/24: Created repo, added structure for micro notes (will be collaborative).
 Micro notes contain through Easley's section.
+- 12/02/24: Added Kircher and Harris sections, added day 1 of Battaglini.
+Added work Omar sent, not yet incorporated into notes file.

 # For contributors